 Written by attorney Michael Kushner, over 1 year ago.

 The IRS has proposed regulations relating to restricted property (property transferred from an employer to an employee as compensation for the performance of services).
 The proposed rules... more

-Written by attorney Daniel O'Neil, almost 2 years ago.
+Written by attorney Daniel O'Neil, about 2 years ago.

 The word "accused" generally connotes criminal activity.
 There is a distinct field of criminal tax and if you have been visited by an IRS Special Agent that means you are being investigated... more

 Written by attorney Irina Goldberg, over 2 years ago.

 Since 2008, the IRS has been adjusting its collections practices to help struggling taxpayers during this difficult financial climate.